ruiyi-yang/ruiyi-yang.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-My research interests revolve around **Development Economics** and **Spatial Interaction**, with special emphasis on how the quality and extent of social networks shape urban dynamics—with implications for neighborhood formation, segregation, and economic growth.
-I am also interested in understanding how institutional mechanisms influence mobility and the welfare of future generations.
+My research interests lie at the intersection of **Development Economics**, **Spatial Interaction**, and **Political Geography**.
+I focus on two key areas.
+First, I explore how political structures and governance at various spatial scales shape policies and practices that affect intergenerational inequality.
+This includes examining how spatial planning and regional development strategies can either mitigate or reinforce disparities, as well as how institutional mechanisms influence mobility and the welfare of future generations.
+Second, I investigate how the quality and extent of social networks shape urban dynamics—with implications for neighborhood formation, segregation, and economic growth.

 My first name is pronounced rway-ee.

+Feel free to reach out to ruiyi_yang[at]connect.hku.hk.

 ## Degree Educations